mxmxmarexmxm/AntiReels/README.md

 ## Features:

 - The extension hides short/reels icons in the sidebar menu on Facebook, Instagram, and YouTube, allowing you to avoid temptation and stay focused on your tasks
+- Selective blocking: Customize which social media platforms to block shorts from, giving you more control over your browsing experience.
 - Instagram:
   - Hide reels from chat: With this new functionality, the extension allows you to hide reels from chat
   - Block reels access through direct links: Now, when you access reels directly, the extension will automatically hide them from your view